-The new Hilton Ascend card from American Express, for instance, bumps you from complimentary mid-tier Hilton gold to the highest level of Hilton diamond when you spend at least $40,000 in any calendar year.
+The new Hilton Surpass card from American Express, for instance, bumps you from complimentary mid-tier Hilton gold to the highest level of Hilton diamond when you spend at least $40,000 in any calendar year.
 The Hilton Aspire card, meanwhile, gives cardholders complimentary silver status.

 Likewise, the Hyatt Card lets you level up from Discoverist to World of Hyatt Explorist with an annual spend of $50,000.

 Using the benefits of your card’s hotel status

 There is no right or wrong way to secure hotel status.
 If you don’t stay at hotels very often and aren’t prone to spending enough to reach the thresholds for higher status upgrades, finding a card that gives complimentary status at the one hotel where you’re planning to spend some nights this year is most likely your sweet spot.

 Once you’ve reached elite status, the rest of your work is pretty easy.
 Take note of these few to do’s, and then sit back, relax and enjoy your hotel benefits.

 When your new credit card arrives, make sure you complete any minimum requirements and/or registrations to get your complimentary status up and running.
 In some cases, you will need to register for (if you don’t already have) a hotel loyalty account.